 9802 59th Ave, Glendale, AZ 85302

 Sahuaro Ranch was founded in 1886, by William Henry Bartlett, a native of Illinois.
 The ranch, located north of what eventually became the city of Glendale, Arizona, was rich in figs and other fruit orchards, vineyards, and fields of alfalfa.
 This park is unique with its historic ranch buildings and its recreational park areas.
-There is an additional permit for photography for $25.
+There is an additional permit for photography of $25.

 Coon Bluff Campground